DoDAO-io/dodao-solidity-course/generated/explanations/first_solidity_contract.md

 Solidity uses state-reverting exceptions to handle errors.
 Such an exception undoes all changes made to the state in the current call (and all its sub-calls) and flags an error to the caller.
 Solidity has many functions for error handling.
 Errors can occur at compile time or runtime.
 Solidity is compiled to byte code and there a syntax error check happens at compile-time, while runtime errors occur mainly while executing the contracts.
 Some of the runtime errors are out-of-gas error, data type overflow error, divide by zero error, array-out-of-index error, etc.
-Error handling in solidity is done using revert, require, assert.

 Error handling can be done using assert, revert, require, "try-catch" and custom errors.

 #### Assert